Military history of North America: Cold War

 Following the Second World War, most countries in the Americas, including every country in Central America, Mexico, and the United States, signed the Inter-American Treaty of Reciprocal Assistance in 1947, a treaty that committed its signors to the doctrine of hemispheric defence.
 A similar treaty of collective defence between Canada and the United States was arranged through NATO.
 In April 1948, the Organization of American States was created during the Ninth International Conference of American States held in Bogotá, with member states pledging to fight communism on the American continent.

-The American government supported the National Liberation Party of Costa Rica during the 1948 Costa Rican Civil War, as a result of their opposition to the communist government.
+The Truman administration supported the National Liberation Party of Costa Rica during the 1948 Costa Rican Civil War, as a result of their opposition to the communist government.

 In 1953, the first successful communist revolution occurred in the Americas, with the Cuban Revolution.
-An American-sponsored counter-revolutionary invasion was repelled in 1961 during the Bay of Pigs Invasion.
+A US-sponsored counter-revolutionary invasion was repelled in 1961 during the Bay of Pigs Invasion.
 The discovery of Soviet missiles in Cuba in 1963 led to a standoff between the United States, and Cuba and the Soviet Union, known as the Cuban Missile Crisis.
-The crisis escalated to the point where a United States Navy quarantined the island nation.
-The crisis was eventually resolved when the Soviets agreed to withdraw their missiles from the island, in exchange for the withdrawal of American missiles in Turkey, and Italy; as well as an agreement that the United States would not invade Cuba without direct provocation.
+The crisis escalated to the point where a United States Navy quarantined Cuba.
+The crisis was eventually resolved when the Khrushchev regime agreed to withdraw their missiles from the island, in exchange for the withdrawal of US missiles in Turkey, and Italy; as well as an agreement that the United States would not invade Cuba without direct provocation.
 The Escambray rebellion was another counter-revolutionary rebellion in the Escambray Mountains of Cuba.
 Lasting for six years (1959–65).

 Throughout the Cold War-era, the United States, along with its allies in the Americas, staged military interventions in several countries in North America, in an effort to contain communism.
 Military interventions of this nature include the Dominican Civil War in 1963, and the invasion of Grenada in 1983.
 As the Central American crisis unraveled in the late 1970s, several Central American states including El Salvador, Guatemala, and Nicaragua, saw civil wars and pro-communist revolutions erupt in their country.
 Various factions involved in those conflicts saw support from either the United States, or the Eastern Bloc, as the civil conflicts became proxies of the larger Cold War.

-The countries of El Salvador and Honduras also fought a brief war in July 1969, known as the Football War.
+In July 1969, the countries of El Salvador and Honduras fought a brief war known as the Football War.

 Post-Cold War-era

 The Zapatista uprising of 1994 was a rebellion in Chiapas, Mexico, coordinated by the Zapatista Army of National Liberation.
 Launched in response to the implementation of the North American Free Trade Agreement, the rebellion resulted in the San Andrés Accords, granting a number of rights, autonomy, and recognition for the indigenous population of Chiapas.
-Low-level skirmishes and violent incidences relating to the Zapatista uprising continues to persist in Chiapas.
+Low-level skirmishes and violent incidents relating to the Zapatista uprising persisted in Chiapas.